glaubinix/conference-schedule/README.md

 Though feel free to add some eye candy, like themes or other improvements.

 ### Tests
-Thanks to @kitec we got some nice tests.
+Thanks to @kiltec we got some nice tests.
 To run them:
 ```
 npm install -g grunt-cli
 npm install